Why Product Operating Model Transformation?

 By streamlining processes, PayPal created a more cohesive and agile product development framework that enabled faster decision-making and product launches.

-3. Tools: Integrating Portfolio Management for Better Visibility and Decisions
+Tools: Integrating Portfolio Management for Faster Visibility and Better Decisions

 Key tooling improvements included: